s-fuerst/Vahana.jl/docs/src/performance.md

 [`register_edgetype!`](@ref) via a single symbol that directly expresses the intent of the combination:

-- `:NumEdgesOnly`: This corresponds to the combination `:IgnoreFrom` and `:Stateless`, in this case only the number of edges is counted and therefore only calls to [`num_neighbors`](@ref) and [`has_neighbor`](@ref) are possible.
+- `:NumNeighborsOnly`: This corresponds to the combination `:IgnoreFrom` and `:Stateless`, in this case only the number of edges is counted and therefore only calls to [`num_neighbors`](@ref) and [`has_neighbor`](@ref) are possible.

-- `:HasEdgeOnly`: This corresponds to the combination `:IgnoreFrom`, `:Stateless` and `:SingleEdge`, in this case only calls to [`has_neighbor`](@ref) are possible.
+- `:HasNeighborOnly`: This corresponds to the combination `:IgnoreFrom`, `:Stateless` and `:SingleEdge`, in this case only calls to [`has_neighbor`](@ref) are possible.